 There is nothing wrong with Penny Boards — they are a short, cheap board BUT Penny Boards are not a good board choice for most people in most riding scenarios due to their small size.
-Penny Boards aren't bad, they just are not as versatile as a longboard or a skateboard.
+Penny Boards aren't bad, they just are not as versatile as a longboard or a skateboard for transportation.

 Penny Boards are good for riding in crowded areas on flat ground (hills can be dangerous) and are small enough to fit in your backpack, which can be useful.
 The small size can cause major problems and is a huge disadvantage for most riders, most of the time.